adelbibi/NanoD_DL_Project1_MLP_Regression/README.md

-# Multi layer Perceptron Regression
+# Single Layer Perceptron Regression
 This is my solution to project #1 of the deep learning foundations nanodegree.

 To run the code follows the instructions: